aiHelpmate/Multi-classification-sentiment-analysis/README.md

 The project collects online news reports on China's poverty alleviation policies and conducts sentiment analysis.
 This will give a significant boost to your crawling skills and nlp abilities.

+If you want to try a PyTorch-based deep learning project, this is the best choice！

 ## Data crawling
 Crawl the data by searching foreign media that have news reports on China's poverty alleviation policies -- the data and code are saved in the "News" folder